gutingyu/SRF/README.md

 pip install numpy pandas scikit-learn matplotlib joblib

 Dataset
-The dataset used in this project should be in an Excel file and include the following columns:
+The dataset used in this project should include the following columns:
 Nitrate: The target variable.
 SST: Sea Surface Temperature.
 SSS: Sea Surface Salinity.